Here’s what I think grades mean; what do you think?

 “Below C” writing projects are those that don’t meet even the standards described of “C” writing projects.
 They are not competent, they don’t demonstrate an adequate understanding of their subject matter, they are unorganized, and they are not engaging.
 “Below C” writing projects are always “not developed,” making almost no use of evidence and having no clear point.
 “Below C” writing projects have numerous problems with voice, sentence construction, transitions, word choice, and the like.
 “Below C” writing projects usually have significant grammatical and mechanical problems.
 Appropriate adjectives to describe the “below C” writing project include “poor,” “not passing,” and “unacceptable.”

-One thought on “Here’s what I think grades mean; what do you think?”
+One Reply to “Here’s what I think grades mean; what do you think?”

 Leave a Reply